By heimeshoff

 Use whenever the user wants to start a new project, create a vision, do a Socratic modeling or discovery session, explore a problem space from scratch, or set up an initial context map and bounded contexts.
 Triggers on phrases like "let's brainstorm", "start a new project", "create a vision", "I want to build X", "model this out from scratch", "help me think through", "what should the shape of this be".
 Produces .agentheim/vision.md (and context-map.md if the domain is complex enough to warrant bounded contexts), and closes with an architecture foundation pass that unconditionally creates an `infrastructure/` BC (the standing home for globally-true tech concerns), emits decision tasks (globally-true → infrastructure BC, BC-local → originating BC), a walking-skeleton spike, and (when the vision implies frontend) a styleguide task.
 Deliberately produces no code — every output is markdown the user can review before `work` runs.
 Supports six switchable conversational modes (Interrogator [default], Suggestor, Challenger, Storyteller, Facilitator, Synthesizer) — see references/modes.md.

-Use whenever the `work` skill is about to commit a worker's `RESULT: SUCCESS` — between the worker's return and `git add/commit`.
-Triggers internally from `work`'s post-success gate.
-Spawns the `verifier` agent with fresh context (no exposure to the worker's reasoning) to inspect the diff against the task's acceptance criteria and either PASS, FAIL with re-dispatch, or SKIP.
-Doctrine document; the operational steps live in `work`'s flow.
+Use whenever the `research` skill is about to ship a researcher's report — between the researcher's return and the report being treated as citable knowledge.
+Triggers internally from `research`'s post-write gate.
+Spawns the `research-reviewer` agent with fresh context (no exposure to the researcher's reasoning) to re-verify the report's decision-critical checkable claims against primary sources and either PASS, FAIL with re-dispatch, or label the survivors unverified.
+Doctrine document; the operational steps live in `research`'s flow.

 Uses power tools